 Working closely with Wisconsin’s academic community, the Madison Warburg Chapter helps engage the German-American community and those interested in transatlantic relations through policy discussions and lectures.
-The Chapter organizes events in partnership with the University of Wisconsin-Madison’s Center for German and European Studies (one of six German Academic Exchange Service (DAAD) Centers of Excellence in the United States).
+The Chapter organizes events in partnership with the University of Wisconsin-Madison’s Center for German and European Studies.

-In recent years, the Chapter has hosted events with speakers such as Juliane Schaeuble, U.S. Correspondent for Der Tagesspiegel; Anja Goerz, journalist, radio host, and author; Hans Kundnani, Senior Transatlantic Fellow at The German Marshall Fund of the United States; Ambassador Thomas Matussek, Former Senior German Diplomat and Senior Advisor at Flint Global in Berlin; Torsten Schimanski, Director of Open Enrollment Training for the New Jersey Manufacturing Extension Program (NJMEP); and Eckart von Unger, Senior Manager at the Federation of German Industries (BDI).
+In previous years, the Chapter has hosted events with speakers such as Juliane Schaeuble, U.S. Correspondent for Der Tagesspiegel; Anja Goerz, journalist, radio host, and author; and Eckart von Unger, Manager at Germany Trade & Invest.
 Topics discussed at Chapter events range from transatlantic relations to politics to strategies to meet the skills gap.

 About the Chapter Director